HewlettPackard/hpe-sd-cloud/kubernetes/examples/prometheus/README.md

-   Click on Import an select the file "SA Self Monitoring metrics.jsonn" included in the [Grafana](./grafana) folder
+   Click on "Upload .json file" an select the file "SA Self Monitoring metrics.jsonn" included in the [Grafana](./grafana) folder

    Some of the charts you can find in this dashboard are the following: